Canon 1Ds Mark III vs 700D

 Feature comparison: Canon 1Ds Mark III vs 700D

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1Ds Mark III and the 700D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1Ds Mark III offers a wider field of view (100%) than the one in the 700D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1Ds Mark III has a higher magnification (0.76x vs 0.53x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1Ds Mark III and Canon 700D along with similar information for a selection of comparators.

 |Canon 1Ds Mark III»||optical||Y||3.0||230||fixed||n||8000||5.0||n||n||Canon 1Ds Mark III|

 |Canon 1D X Mark II« »||optical||Y||3.2||1620||fixed||Y||8000||16.0||n||n||Canon 1D X Mark II|